Back to National Guide

 Adelaide-Specific Considerations

 Adelaide's inner suburbs are defined by their stone construction.
-Bluestone cottages in areas like Prospect, Norwood, Unley, and Goodwood have walls 300–450mm thick — solid stone with no cavity.
-Drilling through these walls for a ventilation duct is a specialist job requiring diamond-core equipment and an installer who understands how to work with historic masonry without causing cracking or damage to surrounding stonework.
-The external vent grille also needs to be chosen carefully, especially on heritage-listed properties where visible fixtures may be subject to council restrictions.
+Bluestone cottages in areas like Prospect, Norwood, Unley, and Goodwood have walls 300–450mm thick, solid stone with no cavity.
+Drilling through these walls for a ventilation duct is a specialist job requiring diamond-core equipment ($250–$400 per penetration in solid stone, compared to $150–$250 for double brick) and an installer who understands how to work with historic masonry without causing cracking or damage to surrounding stonework.
+The external vent grille needs to be chosen carefully: heritage-listed properties often have council restrictions on visible fixtures, and a discreet stainless steel vent is typically more appropriate than a standard plastic cowl.

-Adelaide's northern suburbs — Salisbury, Elizabeth, Parafield Gardens, Modbury — have a high proportion of homes built in the 1950s through 1970s that were constructed with no mechanical bathroom ventilation at all.
-These homes relied on openable windows, and many bathrooms have neither a window nor a fan.
-Retrofitting an exhaust fan into these homes is one of the most common ventilation jobs in Adelaide and provides significant improvement in air quality and moisture control.
+Adelaide's northern suburbs of Salisbury, Elizabeth, Parafield Gardens, and Modbury have a high proportion of homes built in the 1950s through 1970s with no mechanical bathroom ventilation at all.
+These homes relied entirely on openable windows, and many bathrooms have neither a window nor a fan.
+Retrofitting an exhaust fan into these homes is one of the most common ventilation jobs in Adelaide.
+A ceiling-mounted fan with ducting to a roof cowl (Clipsal Airflow CE250 at $50–$80 plus installation) provides a significant improvement in air quality and moisture control.

-For kitchen ventilation, Adelaide's renovation market has produced many open-plan kitchen-living conversions in older homes.
-Ducting a rangehood externally through a stone or solid brick wall is a more involved job than in a timber-frame home.
-If you have a gas cooktop, the National Construction Code requires external ducting — recirculating rangehoods are not compliant.
+For kitchen ventilation, Adelaide's renovation market has produced many open-plan kitchen-living conversions in older homes across Unley Park, Hyde Park, and Malvern.
+Ducting a rangehood externally through a stone or solid brick wall is more involved than in a timber-frame home ($500–$1,000 for the ductwork installation alone).
+If you have a gas cooktop, the NCC requires external ducting.
+Schweigen silent rangehoods, which place the motor in the roof space, are well-suited to Adelaide's open-plan renovations where kitchen noise is a concern.

 Hiring a Licensed Air Conditioning Technician in SA

-In South Australia, all electrical work must be performed by a licensed electrical worker registered with Consumer and Business Services through the Office of the Technical Regulator.
-The electrician must provide a Certificate of Compliance for the electrical portion of the installation.
+In South Australia, all electrical work must be performed by a licensed electrical worker registered with the Office of the Technical Regulator.
+The electrician must provide an electronic Certificate of Compliance (eCoC) for the electrical portion of the installation.

 Adelaide's smaller trade pool means bookings can have longer lead times than in larger capitals, particularly during spring and summer when renovation activity peaks.
-Plan ahead if you want work done before the humid season.
+Plan ahead if you want work done before winter.

 How We Calculate